Algorithmic Pirogov-Sinai theory

-It remains a major open problem in complexity theory to classify the complexity of \#BIS.
+The problem \#BIS may be easier than the problem of approximating the hard-core partition function on general graphs: unlike on general graphs, finding the size of the \emph{largest} independent set is easy on bipartite graphs.
+It is a major open problem in complexity theory to determine the complexity of \#BIS~\cite{dyer2004relative}.

-A related (but incomparable) computational problem is to approximate the limiting free energy $f_d(\lam) = \lim_{n \to \infty} \frac{1}{n} \log Z_{\tor}(\lam)$ of the hard-core model on $\Z^{d}$.
-That is, we would like an algorithm which for any $\eps>0$ outputs a number $\eta \in [ f_d(\lam) -\eps, f_d(\lam) + \eps]$ and whose running time grows as slowly as possible as a function of $1/\eps$.
-Gamarnik and Katz~\cite{gamarnik2009sequential} gave such an algorithm running in time polynomial in $1/\eps$ for $\lam$ small enough that the \emph{strong spatial mixing} holds; this condition implies the hard-core model is in the uniqueness regime.
-Adams, Brice{\~n}o, Marcus, and Pavlov~\cite{adams2016representation} gave a polynomial-time algorithm for approximating the free energy of the hard-core (and several other) models on $\Z^{2}$ in a subset of the uniqueness regime.
-More interestingly, their results also apply for the hard-core and Widom-Rowlinson models on $\Z^2$ in a subset of the non-uniqueness regime.
-The latter result is of a similar spirit to the results of this paper.